Luna-Exchange/icc-fan-passport-android/README.md

-An Android SDK that provides a simple way to launch a web view in android applications.
+An Android SDK that provides a simple way to launch a web view in Android applications.

 Contents
 1. Steps to Install
 2. Wallet Creation Flow
 3. Authentication Flow

 Steps to Install